ribo916/radar/README.md

 - Updata filename (e.e radarScores_2024_09_24.csv) in page.svelte and dataProcessor.js
 - Update +layout.svelte info details to indicate last refreshed date
 - Note: The API calls require updating Xano or Airtable and will most likely be older versions as they are just playgrounds

+## How data is loaded (PBEffect)
+ - Go to https://pickleballeffect.com/pickleball-paddle-database/ and download the .csv from the Airtable